Revisiting Cosmic Distance Duality with Megamasers and DESI DR2 Observations: Model Independent Constraints on Early-Late Calibration: Results

 \subsection{Constraints on Early-Late Calibration from CDDR and Forecast}

 In this subsection, assuming the validity of the CDDR, we present cosmology-independent constraints on the calibration parameters $r_d$ and $M_b$.
 The analysis is performed using the MCMC framework described in Sec.~\ref {sec: method_bayesian}, and combining current SNIa, BAO, and Megamaser data mentioned in Sec.~\ref {sec: data}.
 We further include a Bayesian forecast based on projected uncertainties from future SNIa and Megamaser measurements, illustrating the anticipated improvement in precision.
 Figure~\ref{fig:con_and_for} displays the posterior distributions for \( r_d \) and \( M_b \), along with the corresponding \(1\sigma\) and \(2\sigma\) credible regions.
 The left panel shows current constraints from existing datasets, while the right panel presents forecasted results, highlighting the expected reduction in uncertainties in the measurement of these parameters.
 The three colors represent different choices for the angular diameter distance probes: BAO (calibrated via \( r_d \)), Megamasers (calibration-independent), and their combination.
 In all cases, the luminosity distance is derived from SNIa data calibrated through \( M_b \).
 When using BAO data (green), we observe a strong degeneracy in the \( r_d \)–\( M_b \) plane, indicating that the validity of the CDDR constrains only a combination of these two parameters, rather than each individually.
 This essentially reflects the degeneracy relation discussed in Sec.~\ref{sec: calibration-degeneracy}.
 In contrast, when using calibration-independent Megamaser data (blue), the CDDR primarily constrains \( M_b \).
 Notably, assuming the validity of the CDDR across cosmic epochs enables a combined analysis with BAO and Megamaser data.
-This joint analysis, thus, breaks the degeneracy and yields independent constraints on both \( r_d \) and \( M_b \), as shown in the combined case (red).
+Since the calibration parameters are redshift independent, the low redshift constraint on $M_b$ from Megamasers is sufficient to break the calibration degeneracy and yields independent constraints on both \( r_d \) and \( M_b \), as shown in the combined case (red).
 The joint constraints on the early–late calibration parameters, obtained by assuming the validity of the CDDR with current data, are given by,